pjosed/ProyectoFinalPoo/README.md

 ---

 ## 🚀 About the Project
-CyberCat teaches users about **cyber addiction, spoofing, phishing, grooming**, and other digital risks — but *not* through boring quizzes.
+Mr. Microfost teaches users about **cyber addiction, spoofing, phishing, grooming**, and other digital risks — but *not* through boring quizzes.

 Instead, you interact with a small cat whose **HP bar increases or decreases** based on the quality of your decisions across **5 different situations**.